tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 **File:** [conditionals.md](Activities/07-Stu_Conditionals/Solved/conditionals.py)

-Take some time now to gauge students' level of comfort with conditionals.
+Take some time to walk through the solution and present the following points while gauging students' level of comfort with conditionals.
 You can say something like:

 "You've just learned a lot of new syntax and keywords.
 We've also introduced logical and comparison operators, and if-else statements are about to become your best friend.
 Let's reflect for a minute.
 What makes sense, and what is still confusing?
 Is anything a point of frustration?"